 List Group Plans without Annual Benefits Report

-This report (Figure 58 and Table 171) will generate a list of group insurance plans by company without annual benefits for the year requested.
+This report (Error!
+Reference source not found. and Error!
+Reference source not found.) will generate a list of group insurance plans by company without annual benefits for the year requested.
 The definition of "without" is: either missing year and/or a year (date) is entered but no values within the Annual Benefits have been completed.